Lie graph homology model for $\mathfrak{grt}_1$: Background

 \subsection{Recollection of Lie graph homology}

 Recall that a cyclic operad is equivalent to a modular operad whose higher genus terms are zero.
 One such example of a cyclic operad is the Lie operad $\mathsf{Lie}$ whose underlying operad encodes Lie algebras.
-Any cyclic operad also determines a $\mathfrak{K}$-twisted modular operad by taking its desuspension with a shift in degree and then extending by $0$ in higher genus.
+Any cyclic operad also determines a $\mathfrak{K}$-twisted modular operad by taking its operadic suspension, along with an additional downward shift in degree, and then extending by $0$ in higher genus.
 We thus have the $\mathfrak{K}$-twisted modular operad $\Sigma^{-1} s \mathsf{Lie}$.
+In particular $(\Sigma^{-1} s \mathsf{Lie})(g,n)$ is zero unless $g=0$, in which case it is concentrated in degree $n-3$.
+Observe that $n$ here denotes the total number of legs not just the inputs.

 By Lie graph homology we mean the modular operad $H_\ast(\FTGK(\Sigma^{-1} s \mathsf{Lie}))$.
 In \cite{CHKV}, Conant, Hatcher, Kassabov and Vogtmann study a family of groups $\Gamma_{g,n}$ whose homologies form a modular operad such that $H_\ast(\Gamma)\cong H_\ast(\FTGK(\Sigma^{-1} s \mathsf{Lie}))$, where $H_\ast(\Gamma)(g,n):=H_\ast(\Gamma_{g,n})$.
 We will use the following subset of their results: